 Charlie Linville:Ex-Marine and amputee sets his sights on scaling Mount Everest

-A former Marine who lost part of his leg in Afghanistan arrived in Tibet Monday for a new and dangerous challenge.
+In this video, ex-Marine and amputee, Charlie Linville, sets his sights on scaling Mount Everest.
+Linville lost part of his leg in Afghanistan and arrived in Tibet for a new and dangerous challenge.
 With the help of The Heroes Project, Charlie Linville hopes to be the first combat amputee to reach the summit of Mount Everest.
-Jeff Glor reports on Linville's motivation to climb.

 First Combat-Wounded Veteran to Summit Mount Everest, Former Marine EOD (Bomb) Technician